amirtha255/amirtha255.github.io/index.md

 <hr width="60%">

 <p>
-	I am Amirtha Varshini, an incoming Masters in Computer Science student at Georgia Tech, this fall 2021.
+	I am Amirtha Varshini, an incoming Masters in Computer Science (ML specialization) student at Georgia Tech, this fall 2021.
 I am interested in the fields of Machine Learning and Computer Vision.
-I have worked in Qualcomm's Automotive Team for three years, where I developed software on QNX real-time OS for ADAS chipsets (Autonomous Driver Assistance Systems).
+Previously, I wrked in Qualcomm's Automotive Team for three years, where I developed software on QNX real-time OS for ADAS chipsets (Autonomous Driver Assistance Systems).
 <br>
 </p>

 <p>

 I love to experiment with new technology and applying them to real-world problems.
 I believe in a inclusive world developed responsibly with tech.

 </p>

 <p>
 	I like to write and have published blogs in Hackernoon, The Startup, Towards Data Science, and Noteworthy Publications.
-I enjoy speaking impromptu on topics -developed as a part of Toastmasters.
+I enjoy speaking impromptu on topics , a hobby developed as a part of my Toastmasters journey.
  </p>